StrikingLoo/Personal-Wiki-Site-Setup/README.md

-# Personal Wiki and Static Blog Site Setup
+# Personal Wiki / Digital Garden and Static Blog Site Setup

 This is a template for a personal site, made with GitHub pages.

 ![](resources/pw_screen1.png)

-It uses jekyll, and comes with all the features you need to set up your personal wiki (and a minimalistic blog).
+It uses jekyll, and comes with all the features you need to set up your digital garden / personal wiki (and a minimalistic blog).
 Available features include:

 - Search (with a tagging system)
 - Responsive design
 - Fast loading times
 - Markdown notes (easy to import or export from other tools)

+Start using a note-taking system without having to invent one from scratch!
+Easily share your notes with other people by linking them to this site (which can be hosted for free on GitHub pages or netlify).

 ## Forking this repo